 - World Domination

 - So, which one do I use?

-When releasing music for the first time, figuring out the best way to get your music on Spotify, and other digital platforms, can be daunting.
-A while back, I used TuneCore to do this, and got frustrated with TuneCore’s massive price hikes, so I wrote an article comparing them with Record Union.
-That article helped a lot of people get away from TuneCore and release their music in a more affordable way.
+When releasing music for the first time, figuring out the best way to get your music on Spotify, and other digital platforms can be daunting.
+A while back, I used TuneCore to do this and got frustrated with TuneCore’s massive price hikes, so I wrote an article comparing them with Record Union.
+That article helped many people get away from TuneCore and release their music more affordably.
 Now I want to showcase Record Union Vs Distrokid, as I think both can help different people.

 In the time since I wrote that article, other options have cropped up, and I’ve been exploring them.
 Having used a few, DistroKid stands out as the most viable replacement, so I am going to explore the two services, how they are different and when you will want to use each.

 I have been releasing music online and digitally since the mid-’90s.
 Back then, I was part of a post-industrial band titled Ogun’s Will.
 The band helped form Killdevil Studios, an underground music hub, trying to keep underground music afloat in the 90s.
 Since then, I have released dozens of albums for many musicians that have met critical acclaim, do cover design, run an independent record label, and generally love music.

 I want to help you on your journey. ?

 At the end of the article, I offer discounts on both services.
 If you want to skip to those, you can.

 If you want to skip straight to it, I can give you a discount on you fees.